 UAA Emerging Leaders Program (ELP) is a co-curriculum program aimed at developing and enhancing leadership skills and competencies of all students across campus through self-assessment, learning, and practice opportunities.
 ELP will help students be accomplished in the classroom, competitive in the work force, and civic-minded in their communities.

-This three-semester program has three levels of learning that build upon each other.
+ELP has three levels of learning that build upon each other.
 Throughout all levels, students participate in retreats, workshops, community engagement opportunities, speaker series, and mentor opportunities (Program Components).
 Also, students become involve in campus life in a variety of ways.
 Level III students participate in a Leading-ship (leadership internship) either with a Student Affairs department or developing and facilitating leadership development workshops for the UAA campus.
 Upon successful completion of all levels (Program Requirements), students receive a permanent Leadership Distinction and notation in their academic transcript upon graduation from UAA.

 NOTE: All retreats and cohort workshops are scheduled on Fridays.
 Selection of cohort participants occurs every fall semester.